Link copied!

 How we work

-Training: We provide training that prepares local government officials with the skills to be able to litigate effectively — either with us or on their own.
+Training: We provide training that gives local government officials the skills to be able to litigate effectively — either with us or on their own.

 Convenings: We bring local government officials together to foster collaboration, address civil rights challenges, and develop actionable solutions.